Császár polyhedron: Complete graph

-Interactive orthographic projection of a Csaszar polyhedron.
-In [ the SVG image], move the mouse left and right to rotate the model.

 The tetrahedron and the Császár polyhedron are the only two known polyhedra (having a manifold boundary) without any diagonals: every two vertices of the polygon are connected by an edge, so there is no line segment between two vertices that does not lie on the polyhedron boundary.
 That is, the vertices and edges of the Császár polyhedron form a complete graph.

 The combinatorial description of this polyhedron has been described earlier by Möbius.
-Three additional different polyhedra of this type can be found in a paper by Bokowski & Eggert (1991).
+Three additional different polyhedra of this type can be found in a paper by Bokowski and Eggert in 1991.